VISTA T32 Research Training Program

 Dedicated mentors, clinical expertise

-Each VISTA scholar will be guided by an individualized multidisciplinary team of experienced mentors with clinical expertise in hospital-based care of heart, lung, blood, or sleep disorders, and methodological expertise in discovery, evidence translation, data science, policy and epidemiology, and operations research.
+Each VISTA trainee will be guided by an individualized multidisciplinary team of experienced mentors with clinical expertise in hospital-based care of heart, lung, blood, and sleep disorders and methodological expertise in discovery, evidence translation, data science, policy and epidemiology, and operations research.
+Through didactics, one-on-one mentoring sessions, and regular seminars, VISTA T32 trainees will receive interdisciplinary training to prepare them for the next stage in their research training career and progression towards a career as an independent scientist.

 Eligibility